+When insurance companies’ consultants evaluate toxicology reports, they do not take into consideration all these factors and wrongfully deny many ADD claims.
 In many cases, they simply put the drug concentration number in Dr. Winek’s Scale or another drug concentration table to see in which range it falls and will deny a claim if the drug concentration is not within a therapeutic range.

 Accidental death claim denials based on a drug exclusion can be complex and very confusing.
 They require medical experts and experienced life insurance attorneys.